 - Juveniles must be separated from adults.
-Rural Exception facilities must certify that they meet sight and sound separation requirements. - The appropriate time constraints, either 6 hours, 24 or 48, must be observed when securing alleged delinquent offenders. - Annual reporting of juveniles securely held is required. - Annual site visits to 10 percent of these facilities is required.
+Rural Exception facilities must certify that they meet sight and sound separation requirements. - The appropriate time constraints up to 6 hours (or 24 or 48 for RE facilities)--must be observed when securing alleged delinquent offenders. - Annual reporting of juveniles securely held is required. - Annual site visits to 10 percent of these facilities is required.